Updated on 12/3/2018

 4. Based on our understanding of the CCP and Party culture, we believe that Xi, like the last Soviet leader Mikhail Gorbachev, will be ultimately unsuccessful in reforming the communist regime.
 Xi, like Gorbachev, seems determined to give reform a try, and we might yet see developments that read like success for Xi.

 But the heavy-handed arrest of Meng Hongwei proves that Xi cannot avoid CCP tactics even as he touts reform.
-With international sentiment turning against the PRC, escalating internal tensions caused by the factional struggle, and the CCP system itself serving as shackles, Xi’s reform effort is doomed to failure.
+With international sentiment turning against the PRC, escalating internal tensions caused by the factional struggle, and the CCP system itself serving as shackles, Xi’s reform effort is doomed to failure—unless he can break free from these constraints.

 Xi Jinping presently faces very high levels of political risk, and political pressures on him will only increase going forward.